datasquadron/datasquadron.github.io/_posts/2019-12-09-TC19_Prep_Highlights.md

 **Level:** Intermediate | **SquadRating:** :star::star::star::star: (4 out of 5)

 Another great session on dealing with very wide survey data sets, and how Tableau Prep has more powerful pivoting features than Tableau Desktop.
-This session also digs into the unique challenges when dealing with 360 employee evaluation survey data, which have multiple rows about the same person by different rater types.
+Michael Raper digs into the unique challenges when dealing with 360 employee evaluation survey data, which have multiple rows about the same person by different rater types.

 {% youtube oBkvJMIzFP0 %}

 ---
 ## Optimal Sales Territory Planning

-**Level:** Advanced | **SquadRating:**
+**Level:** Advanced | **SquadRating:** :star::star::star::star: (4 out of 5)

-"Great intro with slicing products.
-Unitaskers.
-Another example of RServe
-More interesting cleaning steps on this one"
+Good hands-on demonstration of using Tableau Prep to solve the very unique problem of territory optimization.
+Justin Kruger and Hunter Barcello cover both data cleaning in Tableau Prep and leveraging external scripts running in RServe, a feature that was not available in last year's iteration of this presentation.

 {% youtube cv5fTrKMRCU %}